indrajeetadityaroy9/Boston_Marathon_Project/README.md

 - **RQ1 (Pre-race demographic prediction):** How accurately can finish time be predicted from age, gender, and year alone?
 Adding a runner's historical mean finish time reduces test RMSE from 2,504s to 1,812s (R² from 0.17 to 0.51).
 - **RQ2 (Pre-race personalized prediction):** For repeat runners, how much does a mixed-effects model improve prediction?
 In-sample conditional RMSE = 996s; out-of-sample = 1,593s.
 Honest value of personalization = 651s (~10.8 min).
 - **RQ3 (In-race progressive prediction):** How does prediction improve at each checkpoint?
 Ridge regression RMSE drops from 1,259s at 5K to 760s at halfway to 124s at 40K.
-Splits outperform personalized history at ~15K.
+At early checkpoints (5K, 10K), knowing a runner's past race history gives a better prediction than knowing their current split time.
+But by 15K, the accumulating split data becomes more informative than the runner's historical profile — this is the crossover point.

 ## Setup